 The Margaret B. Stillwell Legacy Society

 Organized in 1904 and incorporated in 1927, the Bibliographical Society of America (BSA) is the oldest scholarly society in North America dedicated to the study of books and manuscripts as physical objects.
 Member gifts have played an important role in advancing BSA’s scholarly mission over the past century.
-Contributions and legacy gifts from BSA members have provided hundreds of thousands of dollars to promote the study of books and manuscripts as physical objects and have furnished important financial support to early-career bibliographers and scholars.
+Contributions and legacy gifts from BSA members have provided hundreds of thousands of dollars to promote the study of books and manuscripts as textual artifacts and have furnished important financial support to early-career bibliographers and scholars.

 “What you leave behind is not what is engraved in stone monuments,